Making your ERP System live with your Kanban System

 When it comes to ensuring you have the right materials in the right place at the right time, kanban systems are a simple and highly effective tool.
 Kanban systems work for three primary reasons :

-- Inventory is controlled physically rather than through an ERP system This eliminates the problem of inaccurate inventory records in the ERP system leading to the wrong materials being purchased at the wrong time.
+- Inventory is controlled physically rather than through an ERP system.
+This eliminates the problem of inaccurate inventory records in the ERP system.
+It prevents the wrong materials being purchased at the wrong time.

 The Keep it Simple – the “Parallel Universe Approach”